Editor’s Note: In honor of the July 4th holiday, we are republishing the results of our 2018 survey on the modern American Dream.

 The idea of the American Dream has endured through centuries of turmoil.
 Yet our country is inarguably different than it was even just one generation ago.
-To find out how popular ideas about the American Dream has evolved in our own lifetimes, we asked Fast Company readers to share how their definitions of the concept differ from those of their parents.
+To find out how popular ideas about the American Dream have evolved in our own lifetimes, we asked Fast Company readers to share how their definitions of the concept differ from those of their parents.

 Almost 100 people answered our survey.
 They come from across the U.S. and span recent college grads (the youngest respondents are 22) to those in their 60s (the oldest respondent is 68, but none are retired).